 Integrates pathophysiology, pharmacogenomics and information on the natural course of diseases in a population as well as the effect of interventions at critical points to improve patients' outcomes and quality of life.
-Covers viral and parasitic diseases.
+Covers immunization, tuberculosis, fungal, viral, sexually transmitted, and parasitic disesases.
 Prerequisites: PCLN 3700 and PHCT 4800 Corequisites: PCLN 5610L and PHSC 4910 (2, Fa)